Sharing Funnel data to SFTP

 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAACAQDAmszGM2cFkJa61r8pyTkmBqyw1Gm4qfwgIwJQ62+xugARioYIPsQ3RCcHWwlpqpA2ALnATg2knqh2csBtrADSrMhreFRNUbzXX53Sgbe0G9ZgUfFEVORA28hHqCGTbZAb11AkhHviICZBZ85f4+0CnJ3Tw1HYKfKoCvrPE7brEgh63L8jw6OFgsvpQrnDrisKT23vKnrbqIwOWbSeYzji+NIV64LsJ8fB4Ld4gBUVUMFi/Sj0wVmKauCDwNr4TInuIFDH0UgwnJTK8JK092IqC6bSdm2BXtuuhEGCuqBbzP3kodVW7h4Fq5tLzYzK/ykTrFiMJ4794g0NqkOtDr2A3129momqbuKraxUdsNBTWd2M/bMMeAk2ft7JjdKAclHgra161X/F2bNlk1B2sGYNx2Er10u9ni6Fv0GZQ6ZY1qR4vgZ1JC+crvEar7pBsW7+S/TOHJLvXS0GafAmLo7rB74NAkqpjFnZp/oEo254OaBtgrT6xt8VTdc6yoAJzGw2ycg4SUCiauATFZFQZkmitslGywvBgg2e92SudkD3dvt7f3BivD3bjVDp7cYMwyRSNoqR64OGFoHUSFb7K5CPsl4icWpswbBx9xMUGNCJuZMCnchMSnoLuYNkr61jUFeL9P+NQSkPXsuFhfQGddPCnSEup8IA/YxaEqnyMSfcNw== funnel

-EU specific - If you are using our app.eu.funnel.io service
+EU - If you are using our app.eu.funnel.io service

 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAACAQC9r5i0b9N+XZnwdxyYd3BQ/T/EtNjSGOP6eqJ6PnE9H8bNTacZWlZ4HZh3fL7s6MrQ6VsFc7kqsilXFh1ixV0mtKI72kidz4F8kk+qHHjoGeMn46UNIHf3zO3vXyrGU6Y+Uuvwcr5I1g89Sb7nAUvd8yuucyCoGxAwHWDVNyJYyVsK8y6Brp5sSlvLQi2mH26MFnwjQ56GcCp82PBhw7izt+uM/6jlE4ErS2ysexhSHQrINobIOxTNBjnE6DvRAOAGuq7quSv89c94gSH3jT4+ZM3vHYkancnJFEjcLjWWfqQTo+eiy1TP17asKuAsQGuwwx8HeotLefHuElQq4nkLGpDdsTz0u4wBFSl/WvnSF9AWi8DUg/tPl3oogO0pCynLToL/qU15HdGMqbXHj8xZy0pCAXktpglXIRRdZpPV24JBwUY5TRVyVPmlgE0RR1BMyNtmZx62J2dqZTotwG06yjAGyELN1ztvrd3JUw/x1mBH4z7IJve7ZMHEeR6oI/q6Aqnv06YoIZC06zLAcv4fgWlBQF1+4603akWsMMHHipxbeYzwK0qsaqAHc9b6HrYFJwP71f7j03TheugI5iCdYDruuwzzgnf5S7IsysZI4eYbmJzXmEnin/DUwtJZZcRBZIj+DHoQ8Me3Z10bNgJc1t4MlYqlcTBxTSNq83V8OQ== funnel